 The prophet Jeremiah talks of waters and rivers as symbols of falsities and difficulties:

-Both the water of the Nile and the waters of the Euphrates are used symbolically to portray the falsities from reasonings that people were turning to and away from God.
-While there was an option for people to follow the right way, God through Jeremiah points out the faulty thinking.
+Both the Nile’s water and the Euphrates’ waters are used symbolically to portray the falsities of reasonings that people were turning to and away from God.
+While there was an option for people to follow the right way, God, through Jeremiah, points out faulty thinking.
+Do you remember the year of drought in the Bible?

-A few other verses which reinforce the symbolism of water in the Bible as difficulties in our Christian lives:
+A few other verses that reinforce the symbolism of water in the Bible as a difficulty in our Christian lives:

 Water As Eternal Life